hasantayyar/graylog2-cookbook/README.md

-graylog Cookbook
+graylog2-cookbook
 ================
 This cookbook installs standalone graylog server with its web user interface.
 Upstart jobs for both are created.
 This cookbook does minimum installation to build graylog2 system.
-For next release, all features to edit graylog2.conf will be added.
+For next release, all features to edit `graylog2.conf` will be added.
 Same situation applies for elastic search.

 Requirements